FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

 \subsubsection{Experimental configurations.}

-We use mini-batch stochastic gradient descent (SGD) to optimize the proposed model, in which initial learning rate, momentum parameter, and weight decay parameter are set of 0.01, 0.99, and $10^{-4}$, respectively.
-We set the batch-size as 16, 4, and 4 for 2D SegTHOR datasets, 3D HVSMR-2016 datasets, and 3D CHAOS-CT datasets, respectively.
-The maximum epochs of the three datasets are set to 150, 150, and 300, respectively.
-We use also the decay strategy to update the learning rate.
-The network initialization method is defined as Kaiming initialization, and the activation function is set as ReLU.
-The numbers of grid cycles of 2D and 3D FAS-Unet are given to $\mathcal{L}=5$ and $\mathcal{L}=4$, respectively.
-The kernel sizes of 2D and 3D networks are set to $3 \times 3$ and $3 \times 3\times 3$ as defaults, respectively.
-We don't use the weight-sharing scheme for the convolution $\mathcal{K}_{q,\ell,j}^\prime$ (within the outer-level nonlinear operator $\mathcal{F}_{\mathcal{K}^\prime_{q,j}}^\ell$) within one smoothing block.
-Table \ref{fasunet} shows the details of 2D FAS-Unet framework, and 3D FAS-Unet has a similar architecture except for replacing the 2d convolution to 3d convolution.
+We used mini-batch stochastic gradient descent (SGD) to optimize the proposed model, in~which the initial learning rate, momentum parameter, and~weight decay parameter were set to 0.01, 0.99, and~$10^{-4}$, respectively.
+We set the batch size as 16, 4, and~4 for the 2D SegTHOR datasets, 3D HVSMR-2016 datasets, and~3D CHAOS-CT datasets, respectively.
+The~maximum epochs of the three datasets were set to 150, 150, and~300, respectively.
+We used also the decay strategy to update the learning rate.
+The network initialization method was defined as Kaiming initialization, and~the activation function was set as ReLU.
+The~numbers of grid cycles for 2D and 3D FAS-UNet were $\mathcal{L}=5$ and $\mathcal{L}=4$, respectively.
+The~kernel sizes of the 2D and 3D networks were set to $3 \times 3$ and $3 \times 3\times 3$ as the defaults, respectively.
+We did not use the weight-sharing scheme for the convolution $\mathcal{K}_{q,\ell,j}^\prime$ (within the outer-level nonlinear operator $\mathcal{F}_{\mathcal{K}^\prime_{q,j}}^\ell$) within one smoothing block.
+Table~\ref{fasunet} shows the details of the 2D FAS-UNet framework, and~3D FAS-UNet has a similar architecture, except for replacing the 2D convolution with a 3D convolution.